christopherslee/intro_to_metaprogramming/README.md

 You'll know when to stop when your tests are all green.

 *Hints:* The interpretter reads top down.
-Also thinking about where ``has_field`` is invoked may help you avoid an ``undefined method`` error.
+Also thinking about when and where ``has_field`` is invoked may help you avoid an ``undefined method`` error.